-Yang, D., Sun, C., Zhu, X., & Fu, P. P. (2017).
+2. Yang, D., Sun, C., Zhu, X., & Fu, P. P. (2017).
 Get resources from work and engage in voice: How and why P-E fit affects voice behavior.
-In Guclu Atinc (Ed.), Proceedings of the 77th Annual Meeting of the Academy of Management.
-Online ISSN: 2151-6561.
+Academy of Management Proceedings, 1. doi: 10.5465/AMBPP.2017.89

 3. Yu, G., Fu, P. P., Qu, Q., Liu, J., & Sun, C. (2016).
 Chinese life values: A revised indigenous instrument and Chinese values theory (in Chinese).
 Nankai Business Review, 19(6), 70–80. doi: 10.3969/j.issn.1008-3448.2016.06.008

-Fu, P. P., & Sun, C. (2013).
+4. Fu, P. P., & Sun, C. (2013).
 “Big I” builds up brilliant leaders (in Chinese).
 Tsinghua Business Review, (2), 78–84.

-Sun, C. (2011).
+5. Sun, C. (2011).
 The development process of CPM theory and insights into localizing leadership theories in the Chinese context (in Chinese).
 Human Resource Management, 56(5), 37–39.